meysampg/yii2-intldatebehavior/README.md

     'dateTimeFormat' => 'yyyy/MM/dd, HH:mm:ss',
     'dateTimeCalendar' => 'persian',
     'dateTimeLocale' => 'fa',
+    'dateTimeZone' => 'Asia/Tehran',
 ];

 ```

-In this way you must assign a value to `'dateTimeFormat'` for date time format, `'dateTimeCalendar'` calendar system and `'dateTimeLocale'` for locale of showing date time information.
+In this way you must assign a value to `'dateTimeFormat'` for date time format, `'dateTimeCalendar'` calendar system, `'dateTimeLocale'` for locale of showing date time information and `'dateTimeZone'` for timezone of region where datetime must be shown.

 ### Supported Calendar
 Thanks to [intldate](https://github.com/meysampg/intldate) and `intl` extension of php, this behavior supports these calendars: